self-supervisor/How_to_stay_curious_while_avoiding_noisy_TVs/README.md

 }
 ```

-# Also please cite the relevant this builds on (e.g. Large scale study of curiosity driven learning, gym minigrid, torch-ac etc.)
+Also please cite the relevant work this builds on (e.g. Large scale study of curiosity driven learning, gym minigrid, torch-ac etc.)